EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/container-app.md

 # Run Container

-'Run Container' is a Container Execution Service app that allows you to run a container on a back-end.
+Run Container is a Container Execution Service app that allows you to run a container on a back-end.

 The app is designed to run batch containers, those that perform some computational or data-related task.
 The app is not designed for containers that spawn interactive services (for example, JupyterLab).